nico/clangtut/tut.markdown

 traversion: iterators, visitors

-visitor only visits a single element (?)
+visitor only visits a single element (?) -- need to recurse manually.
+Careful: the child iterator can return NULL (e.g. `if` without else branch will have NULL for the else branch).

 expr derived from stmt